This information is part of the Colgate University catalog, 2025-26.

 Cluster 1 – Core Approaches (2 Courses)

-Students are strongly encouraged to take both core approaches courses during their first and second years, and should have completed Cluster 1 courses before taking the PCON 479 Research Seminar in the fall of their fourth year.
+Students are strongly encouraged to take both core approaches courses during their first and second years, and must complete Cluster 1 (PCON 201 and 202) before taking the PCON 479 Research Seminar in the fall of their fourth year.
 These courses may be taken concurrently or in any order.

 Required Courses